Home (Netzarim Logo)

 Click to enlargeIshᵊtarꞋ

-Athtart was the primary inspiration molding the parallel lunar (i.e., moon, sex & fertility) goddesses of Arabia (Al•latꞋ, also known as al-ill•ahtꞋ, fem. of Al•lahꞋ), Hellenist Greece (Aphrodite) and Hellenist Rome (Venus)—making it also the origin, hatched by the latter (namely, Rome), of the Hellenist Roman Christian Easter and Easter eggs, symbolizing rebirth!
-Decoration of eggs dates back in Egypt and Sumeria 5,000 years.
+Athtart was the primary inspiration molding the parallel lunar (i.e., moon, sex & fertility) goddesses of Arabia (Al•latꞋ, also known as al-ill•ahtꞋ, fem. of Al•lahꞋ).
+Hellenist Greece (Aphrodite) and Hellenist Rome (Venus)—making it also the origin, hatched by the latter (namely, Rome), of the Hellenist Christian Mardi Gras (French "Fat Tuesday" preceding Lent), South American Carnaval… and Easter—with Easter eggs derived from the birds' claws and wings of IshᵊtarꞋ (see pic—an egg-laying bird-woman)!

-Sadly, the בֵּיצָה on the PësꞋakh SeiꞋdër plate doesn't date back beyond the Gãl•utꞋ of 135 C.E. and resulting assimilation—adopting the "Easter egg" by giving it a "Jewish" theme—like an "Xmas bush"!
+Sadly, the בֵּיצָה on the PësꞋakh SeiꞋdër plate doesn't date back beyond the Gãl•utꞋ of 135 CE and resulting assimilation—adopting the "Easter egg" by giving it a "Jewish" theme—like an "Xmas bush"!

-In Egyptian idolatry, Athtart was equated to a daughter of Ra and IꞋsis, later Hellenized to Greek Astarte-Ashtoret idolatry that is so frequently reviled by the Bible — converged with Aphrodite (Budin, Stephanie L. (2004).
+In Egyptian idolatry, Athtart was equated to a daughter of and IꞋsis, later Hellenized to Greek Astarte-Ashtoret idolatry that is so frequently reviled by the Bible — converged with Aphrodite (Budin, Stephanie L. (2004).
 "A Reconsideration of the Aphrodite-Ashtart Syncretism".
 Numen 51 (2): 95–145.), — becoming a Sã•tãnꞋ prototype.

 Ash•tōrꞋët / Hãt-HōrꞋ / IꞋsis is the original prototype of "Mary Mother of God" (Loverance, Rowena (2007).
 Christian Art.
 Cambridge, MA: Harvard University Press. p.
 117. ISBN 978-0-674-02479-3; inter alia).